123jimin/kle/README.md

 ;end command
 ```

+### How a command is executed
+In KLE, calls to commands in a command is *not* processed immediately.
+Instead, following stuffs happen when a command is being executed.
+1. **Statements** in a command are processed.
+2. While executing statements, calls to other **commands** are stored in a list.
+3. After all statements are executed, **zoom values** are applied on a chart.
+  - Timing is computed using \# of lines being encountered and the first argument `$length`.
+4. After zoom values are applied, stored commands in the list are executed one by one.

 Currently there is a significant constraint for every command: **every zoom values are relative, and they begin and end with 0**!
 If a script does not satisfy this constraint, then sudden zoom changes will automatically be added.
 Therefore, "global" changes are impossible with commands; you must specify them by manually editing zoom values in a `.ksh` chart.